 Figure 14.
-The clinical appearance of Family 5 (p.195L).
-The posterior pole (A) and mid-periphery (B) have very small whitish dots. has a more advanced appearance (C). has macular atrophy consistent with the diagnosis of CACD (D) with evident atrophy in the AF (E) and SC-OCT (F) images.
+The clinical appearance of Family 5c (p.Arg195Leu).
+The posterior pole (A) and mid-periphery (B) from F5c-VI-2 have very small whitish dots.
+F5c-V-2 has a more advanced appearance (C).
+F5c-IV-4 has macular atrophy consistent with the diagnosis of CACD (D) with evident atrophy in the AF (E) and SC-OCT (red brace) (F) images.

-Family 6 included 56 years with a mild central vision disturbance at and clinical features compatible with AVMD an area of macular atrophy and decreased BCVA (Figure 3D, E, F). came to clinic years later at the age of 51 presenting with fine parafoveal yellowish deposits in her LE and hyper-AF that caused a small disruption of the RPE line on the SD-OCT (Figure 15).
+Family 6 included a 56 years old man (F6-I-5) with a mild central vision disturbance at and clinical features compatible with AVMD at his first visit, who presented an area of macular atrophy and decreased BCVA 14-years later (Figure 3D, E, F).
+F6-II-2 came to clinic years later at the age of 51 presenting with fine parafoveal yellowish deposits in her LE and hyper-AF that caused a small disruption of the RPE line on the SD-OCT (Figure 15).